stevemckinney/iamsteve/content/blog/0175-bento-layout-css-grid.md

 ---
-title: Bento grid with CSS grid
+title: Build a bento layout with CSS grid
-date: "2024-06-20T14:58:09.706Z"
+date: "2024-07-02T14:58:09.706Z"
-lastmod: "2024-06-20T14:58:09.706Z"
+lastmod: "2024-07-02T14:58:09.706Z"
-summary: Love bento grids or hate them, they offer a unique layout challenge for CSS.
-With the use of grid through Tailwind you can create a flexible layout.
-So, let’s build a bento grid for a fictional app’s feature set.
+summary: Bento grids offer a unique layout challenge for CSS.
+With the use of Tailwind you can create a flexible layout with modern CSS grid and @container queries.
-metadesc: Build a bento grid using CSS grid queries with Tailwind
+metadesc: Build a bento grid using CSS grid and @container queries with Tailwind
 theme: "#fcf9f8"
 tags: ['Code', 'Bento']
 categories: ['Code', 'Patterns']